Napa Valley Economic Development Corporation

 The Napa Valley Economic Development Corporation (NVEDC) was a non-profit economic development corporation operating in Napa County, California.
 Its mission was to "develop a sustainable, balanced and diverse economy, while supporting Napa's Agricultural Preserve."

 NVEDC (formerly called the Napa City/County Development Corporation) was formed in 1984 as a successor to the Napa Business Development Council.
-NVEDC's goals were to promote industrial and commercial business development, to create quality employment opportunities for Napa County residents, and to provide leadership on community issues.
+NVEDC's goals are to promote industrial and commercial business development, to create quality employment opportunities for Napa County residents, and to provide leadership on community issues.

+Some of NVEDC's achievements included establishing a Hospitality School, facilitating the creation of an economic development strategic plan for the city of American Canyon, and conducting a regional inventory of the business parks located in American Canyon, the City of Napa and around the Napa County Airport.